 Tourism is crucial to Queensland’s economic growth.
 With an enviable tropical climate and access to islands, national parks and unique attractions, Central Queensland has no shortage of things to do and see.

 We have invested greatly in tourism which employs over 10% of the state’s population.
-We support the Great Barrier Reef Island Resorts Rejuvenation Program with the clean-up and development of resorts such as Wilson and Heron Islands.
-The program has a strong focus on creating sustainable environments that support the Great Barrier Reef.
+We’ve supported the Great Barrier Reef Island Resorts Rejuvenation Program with the clean-up and development of resorts such as Wilson and Heron Islands.
+The program focussed strongly on creating sustainable environments that support the Great Barrier Reef.

 We are also committed to growing tourism on Great Keppel Island with a total of $30 million being provided by the Queensland Government towards enabling infrastructure to stimulate tourism on the island.

 $150,000 has been committed for a feasibility study to investigate the redevelopment of Rockhampton’s 100-year-old Browne Park.
 It will turn it into a major regional stadium to attract visitors and boost the local and state economy.